By: Banjo Damilola

 “There must be severe punishment for those who engage in malpractice.
 Anything that impinges on the moral upbringing of the younger generation, in such a way that the society pays a heavier burden in the future, should not be condoned at all,” Makanju said.

 Furthermore, Mr. Onyenchere warned that for any changes to be effective in the education sector, the government must not politicise appointments into the sector.
 He argued that the education sector is the foundation for all other sectors, hence the need to recruit the best hands to formulate policies and protect the integrity of the sector.

 According to Onyenchere, “We need to clean the education sector for us to get a proper result, before we are able to make progress in the general fight against corruption”.

-***This investigation is supported by the John D. and Catherine T. MacArthur Foundation and the Tiger Eye Foundation.
+***This story is supported by Ripples Centre for Data and Investigative Journalism, the John D. and Catherine T. MacArthur Foundation and the Tiger Eye Foundation.

 RipplesNigeria… without borders, without fears

 Join the conversation